What Is a Software Version Number?

 1. Better Decision-Making

-Knowing the version number meaning helps you decide whether to update immediately or wait.
+Knowing what a release represents helps you decide whether to update immediately or wait.

 2. Compatibility Awareness